bizazin/Elemental-Wars/README.md

 - These diagrams ensure maintainability, scalability, and a structured development approach.
 ### Gameplay Demonstration Video
 - Added a 1-minute gameplay demonstration video to the repository to provide a glimpse of the combat dynamics and elemental interactions.
+### Continuous Maintenance and Bug Fixes
+- Actively participated in the maintenance of the project, ensuring smooth game operations.
+- Worked in close collaboration with a team of 7-8 members, fixing numerous bugs and enhancing gameplay experience.